-Alyssa Milano Starts Me Too Twitter Movement to Spread Sexual Assault and Harassment Awareness
+Alyssa Milano Starts Me Too Twitter Movement to Spread Awareness of Sexual Assault and Harassment

 #MeToo https://t.co/VWssdltU3n— Monica Lewinsky (@MonicaLewinsky) October 16, 2017

-Although her Charmed co-star McGowan was mentioned in The New York Times article detailing sexual misconduct allegations against Harvey Weinstein, Milano didn't initially release a statement about Weinstein because she is friends with Weinstein's now ex Georgina Chapman.
+Although her Charmed co-star McGowan was mentioned in The New York Times article detailing sexual misconduct allegations against Harvey Weinstein, Milano didn't initially release a statement about Weinstein because she is friends with his now ex Georgina Chapman.
 However, Milano published an article about her thoughts on the Weinstein scandal on her website Patriot Not Partisan on Oct.
 9.

 "While I am sickened and angered over the disturbing accusations of Weinstein's sexual predation and abuse of power, I'm happy - ecstatic even - that it has opened up a dialogue around the continued sexual harassment, objectification and degradation of women," part of her article read.
 "To the women who have suffered any form of abuse of power, I stand beside you.
 To the women who have come forward against a system that is designed to keep you silent, I stand in awe of you and appreciate you and your fortitude.
 It is not easy to disclose such experiences, especially in the public eye.
 Your strength will inspire others.
 Thank you, thank you, thank you, for fighting this battle so hopefully my daughter won't have to."